italyITTAR

 Economic Significance

-Taranto Port is a vital maritime hub in Italy, enhancing trade connectivity and supporting local economic activities, while promoting sustainability and environmental protection.
+Taranto Port is a central component of Italy's maritime infrastructure, enhancing trade and economic activities while promoting sustainability and environmental conservation in its operations.

 Regional economic impact and significance